 The Eno Arts Mill is home to the Eno Mill Gallery, a 1,000 square foot exhibit space that offers our studio artists the opportunity to exhibit their work.
 Each of our studio artists have a one-month featured exhibit of their work on a rotating basis.
 New gallery exhibits open the first Friday of each month and feature the opportunity to visit our artist studios and enjoy live music, food trucks and beverages.

-The exhibit will be on view at the Eno Arts Mill Gallery through the end of September.
-The public is invited to visit the gallery Tuesday-Saturday, 12-5pm.
+The exhibit will be on view at the Eno Arts Mill Gallery through Saturday, January 28.
+The public is invited to visit the exhibit Tuesday-Saturday, 12-5pm.

 STUDIO 17 HALL GALLERY